Make your own Cherry Pie Larabar with this easy Larabar recipe. All you need are nuts, cherries, and dates to make your own Mamabars.

 I recently found that Clif is now making a competing bar: the Kit’s Organic Bar.
 They’ve upped the ante by making their bars organic as well as gluten-free, dairy-free, and soy-free.
 I found them at Sprouts recently and they were cheaper than Larabars.

 That said, neither are what I would call “cheap”.
 At a buck a bar, it’s still cost prohibitive to buy them regularly for the whole family.
 During the sugar fast, I started making what the kids call, Mamabars.
-They are my take on the Cherry Cobbler Larabar, one of my favorite flavors.
+This homemade Larabar recipe is my take on the Cherry Cobbler Larabar, one of my favorite flavors.

 One of the things that I learned in this bar-making business is that the mixture doesn’t always behave.
 Sometimes it crumbles and falls to bits and that’s quite annoying.
 So, here are some of the tricks I figured out to making the bars hold together a little better.